 See below to see what Hawaiʻi has committed to progress towards a Climate Ready Hawaiʻi.

 The Department of Health has established the Hawaiʻi Greenhouse Gas (GHG) Program to combat the threat of climate change and sea level rise.
 The program utilizes the Air Pollution Control Permit process of the Clean Air Branch to regulate GHG emissions statewide.
 The Hawaiʻi GHG program works in conjunction with other Federal and Hawaii State programs to mitigate GHGs.
 You can find their latest Hawaiʻi Greenhouse Gas Emissions Report for 2017 here.

 The Aloha+ Challenge is a statewide public-private commitment to achieve Hawai‘i’s social, economic, and environmental goals by 2030.
 Launched in 2014, the Aloha+ Challenge identified six priority goals and local metrics that are delivering against the global United Nations Sustainable Development Goals (SDGs).
 The Hawai‘i Green Growth Local 2030 Hub and partners are catalyzing island-led solutions to drive concrete action.
 Visit the Aloha+ Dashboard to see statewide progress and benchmark data on the Aloha+ SDGs and Hawai‘i’s contribution to the global goals.

-Through the State’s Climate Change Mitigation and Adaptation Commission, and its partners like the Greenhouse Gas Sequestration Taskforce, Hawai‘i aims to achieve 100 percent renewable energy and carbon neutrality by 2045.
+Through the State’s Hawaiʻi Climate Change Mitigation and Adaptation Commission, and its partners like the Greenhouse Gas Sequestration Taskforce, Hawaiʻi aims to achieve 100 percent renewable energy and carbon neutrality by 2045.

-The Commission’s statement (here) on climate mitigation focuses on reducing emissions from the ground transportation sector.
+The Commission’s statement on ground transportation emissions reduction on climate mitigation urges the State to take urgent action by focusing on reducing emissions from the ground transportation sector.